J-Gann/medical-rag-chatbot/DOCUMENTATION.md

        21. RAG provides a long answer that is not the abstract of the source.
 Both answers are on the same topic, but Chat-GPT is shorter and more precise.
        22. RAG is again more detailed in the answer.
 However, both answers are similar.
        23. Both answers state that intelligence and cognitive functions differ.

+2. Generated unrelated QA's

+       1. Both answers are similar, but RAG is more detailed.
+It also refers to a source with a retrieval score of 0.48.
+However, the two answers' similarity is higher than all similarities from the related Q&A's.
+Both answers start with the same eleven letters, which can influence the high similarity score.
+Also interesting to note is that the provided source document for the RAG is about the workspace of a radiologist, and home office is not mentioned.
+But both productivity improvement strategies might be similar.
+       2. Both answers are similar, with a similarity score of 0.79.
+It turns out that the retrieved document has good information to generate an answer, even if the retrieval score is relatively low.
+The RAG answer is more detailed than the Chat-GPT answer, but both mention similar topics.
+       3. Similar to question 2, the similarity score of the two questions is high.
+And also the retrieval score is quite low, but the provided answer is detailed and correct.
+       4. Both answers refer to the Roman Empire.
+We checked the recommended authors and book titles.
+The author Susan Wise Bauer and the book title recommended from Chat-GPT exist.
+The author Paul Erdkamp recommended from RAG exists, but we didn't find the book.
+Only books which are related to the Roman Empire but with other titles.
+Again RAG is more detailed and recommend other authors as well.
+Were some exist and some not.
+       5. Both answers are similar with a similarity score of 0.95.
+Also the retrieval score higher than the other unrelated questions.

+We assume that BioMistral is able to generate good answers to non-PubMed-related data because it's based on the underlying Mistral model.
+It's interesting to see that the similarity seems to be higher with smaller retrieval scores.
+We think that the model adds more information from the Mistral model if the retrieved document does not provide good information for the given questions.
+It's also good to see that the generated unrelated Q&A's retrieval scores are all smaller than the generated questions for the related.
+This shows that we generated the Q&A's correctly, even if they are sometimes a bit related to medical issues.

 Why do we sometimes get the abstract as an answer???